 Vulnerable to Tampering

-Walkthrough metal detectors can be easily tampered with, posing a serious security risk, especially in high-risk environments like airports and government buildings.
+Walkthrough metal detectors can be easily tampered with, posing a serious security risk, especially in high-risk environments like airports, schools, stadiums and arenas and government buildings.
 Intruders can bypass them or use undetectable metal objects, putting the public in danger.

 Fortunately, new screening technologies like advanced imaging and explosive trace detection can detect potential threats, even those that are not easily visible.
 These technologies can help mitigate the risk of tampering and provide a more comprehensive security solution.